 If you reach the point where your suit is no longer buoyant, you can’t rely on your suit’s buoyancy to help you to float up, so you need to swim the weight of your weight belt until you reach the point where you are positively buoyant again and start to float.

 Another reason why being neutrally buoyant at 10 m/33 feet is because this is the shallow water blackout danger zone.
-From this depth, you need to float up to the surface in case of any emergency.
+From this depth, you need to float up to the surface in case of an emergency.

-Of course if you just started freediving, nobody is expecting you to dive to 10 m/33 feet deep and be neutrally buoyant there.
+Of course, if you just started freediving, nobody is expecting you to dive to 10 m/33 feet deep and be neutrally buoyant there.
 There is another strategy to set up your buoyancy at the surface.

 How to do it?
 Float in an upright position in the water with your fins straight down, hands by your sides.
 Stay relaxed without finning.
 You should be able to take a complete exhale and the water level should be between your chin and lower lip.
 If it is above your mouth, you have too much weight.
-If it does not reach your chin, you are too buoyant with too little weights.
+If it does not reach your chin, you are too buoyant with too little weight.

 Advanced freedivers who dive deeper follow a different rule; they fix their neutral buoyant point at one-third of the planned depth.
 But at the beginning of your freedive training, use the above-mentioned technics!

-Hazards of incorrect weighting in freediving
+Hazards of Incorrect Weighting in Freediving

 Using not enough weight leads to a difficult dive.
 You will struggle to swim down, descending will be hard and requires too much energy and oxygen.
 You will get easily exhausted.